sschwindt/hydroinformatics/docs/numerics/telemac2d.md

 ## Geometry File Option 2: QGIS & BASEMESH

-Follow the instructions in the [QGIS data pre-processing](../numerics/qgis-prepro.html) section for creating a .2dm file.
+Follow the instructions in the [QGIS data pre-processing](../numerics/pre-qgis) section for creating a .2dm file.

 Then...

+(prepro-fudaa)=
-## Model setup with Fudaa Prepro {#prepro-fudaa}
+## Model setup with Fudaa Prepro

 *Fudaa PrePro* facilitates the definition of boundaries, initial conditions, and setting up a steering file.
 To start *Fudaa*, open *Terminal* (*Linux*) or *Command Prompt* (*Windows*) and: